jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 The centipede is a complex creature, with an equally complex Hit Location system.
 The body is divided into multiple segments, with each Hit Location covering one or two of these segments.
-The segments are numbered from one through 18, with segment one being immediately behind the head and segment 18 being the creature’s posterior.
-If the centipede’s head is reduced to zero Hit Points or lower, it begins to thrash frantically but the fight is over and the creature will soon die.
+The segments are numbered from one through 18, with segment one being immediately behind the head and segment 18 being the creature's posterior.
+If the centipede's head is reduced to zero Hit Points or lower, it begins to thrash frantically but the fight is over and the creature will soon die.
 If any of the other segments are brought to zero Hit Points but not destroyed, the centipede will lose 5m from its Movement rate.
-If enough locations are incapacitated to reduce the creature’s Movement to zero, it will die.
+If enough locations are incapacitated to reduce the creature's Movement to zero, it will die.

-However, if one of the centipede’s segments is destroyed, all segments behind that one will be incapacitated and immobile.
-Meanwhile, all segments ahead of the one destroyed will attempt to run away, carrying the creature’s head with them.
+However, if one of the centipede's segments is destroyed, all segments behind that one will be incapacitated and immobile.
+Meanwhile, all segments ahead of the one destroyed will attempt to run away, carrying the creature's head with them.

 #### Combat Notes
 Centipede venom is as follows: